 Gil Kelley, AICP

 Gil Kelley is the Senior Vice President of Development for Harsch Investment Properties.
-Prior to joining Harsch, he was principal of Gil Kelley & Associates, Urban and Strategic Planning.
+Before joining Harsch, he was principal of Gil Kelley & Associates, Urban and Strategic Planning.
 There he provided local and regional governments with strategic planning advice on sustainable urban development, partnership formation, and organizational development.
-He previously served as the Director of Planning for the City of Portland for nine years where he oversaw the city's planning, coordinated key development initiatives and codirected strategic planning.
+He previously served as the Director of Planning for the City of Portland for nine years where he oversaw the city's planning, coordinated key development initiatives, and codirected strategic planning.
 Prior, he was the Director of Planning and Development for the City of Berkeley for 14 years.

 Jury Member